DeepLabCut/DeepLabCut/docs/Overviewof3D.md

 A. You have 2D videos and a DeepLabCut network to analyze them as described in the [main documentation](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/UseOverviewGuide.md).
 This can be with multiple separate networks for each camera, or one network trained on all views (See [Nath*, Mathis* et al., 2019](https://www.biorxiv.org/content/10.1101/476531v1)).

-B. You are using 2 cameras for 3D*.
+B. You are using 2 cameras, in a stero configuration, for 3D*.

 C. You have calibration images taken (see details below!).